Dynamitelaw/economicAgentSim/Docs/Coding/NetworkPackets.md

+#NetworkClasses.py
+---
-# NetworkPacket Class
+## NetworkPacket Class
 Network packets are how agents interface with the rest of the simulation.
+They are sent over the Connection Network.
 ### Initialization
 ```python
 packet = NetworkPacket(senderId, msgType, destinationId=None, payload=None, transactionId=None)